hilbigan/branchmark/README.md

 # "branchmark"

-Small shell script that checks out several branches and runs some preconfigured commands on each of them.
+Small shell script that checks out several git branches and runs some preconfigured commands on each of them.
 Useful for benchmarking different versions of the same program.